step-security/ssh-agent/README.md

 Use `ssh-keygen -p -f path/to/your/key -m pem` to convert your key file to `PEM`, but be sure to make a backup of the file first 😉.

-## Additional Information for Particular Tools or Platforms

-If you know that your favorite tool or platform of choice requires extra tweaks or has some caveats when running with SSH, feel free to open a PR to amend this section here.

 ### Container-based Workflows